Compiling with Mono¶

 Enable the Mono module¶

-By default, the mono module is disabled for builds.
-To enable it you can pass the
+By default, the Mono module is disabled when building.
+To enable it, add the

 Generate the glue¶

-The glue sources are the wrapper functions that will be called by managed methods.
-These source
+Glue sources are the wrapper functions that will be called by managed methods.

 scons p=<platform> tools=yes module_mono_enabled=yes mono_glue=no